Lemonade has the best cheap renters insurance in Wisconsin, with an average rate of $8 per month, or $101 per year.

 Renters insurance doesn't cost much, but it can save you thousands of dollars if your belongings suffer accidental damage at home.
-We collected dozens of quotes and evaluated five top Wisconsin insurers to find the best, most affordable option in the state.
+We collected 150 quotes and evaluated six top Wisconsin insurers to find the best, most affordable option in the state.

 - Lowest prices in the state